Quick Assist stuck on loading or connecting

 Step 3.
 On the "Manage Accounts" window, click "Add a new user in PC settings".

 Step 4.
-Fill up all necessary information and click "Nex" to create a new user account.
+Fill up all necessary information and click "Next" to create a new user account.

 Step 5.
 Press "Ctrl" + "Alt" +"Del" and choose "Switch User"; then switch to the newly created user account.

-If you can’t use Quick Assist after Windows update, you can retrieve your system to a former state.
+If Quick Assist still isn't working and the issue happens after the Windows update, you can retrieve your system to its former status.

 Step 1.
 Press "Windows" key and "R", type” sysdm.cpl” in the entry bar, and press Enter.